lyze/xetex-js/README.md

 ## Running the example

+1.  `make texlive.lst`
-Do `npm start` and visit `example/index.html`.
+2.   `npm start`
+3.   ???
+4. Visit `example/index.html`.

 ## Porting notes

 The build follows the Emscripten recommendation to build the project to both native and JavaScript targets.
+Executables are generated to be used by later steps in the build.
+Since, the generated JavaScript code cannot be run directly, the required executables are copied from the native build and then the build is continued.

 ## Hints